Free • No signup Restore Photo eaten by insects · Free

 How do I get better results when I restore photo eaten by insects?

 Be specific in your prompt.
 Instead of vague descriptions, mention exact colors, materials, styles, or positions.
-Use markers to point the AI at the exact area you want changed.

 Is my photo kept private when I restore photo eaten by insects?